 The core message of Reclaim - that freedom of speech is the fundamental underpinning of a democracy, remains highly relevant and continues to resonate across society and traditional Party allegiance.
+Indeed, almost every topic is now primarily seen in cultural terms, rather than on traditional party political or policy terms.

-Whatever the policy topic: net zero, the tax burden, critical race theory, the COVID policy response or the indoctrination of our children through contested ideologies, the need for an open debate has never been more important.
+Whether net zero, open borders and high levels of immigration, public protest, policing, deficient public services, economic policy, critical race theory, the COVID policy response or the indoctrination of our children through contested ideologies - the need for an open debate has never been more important.